This article has links to products and services we love, which we may make commission from.

 Hotels in Arequipa

-Katari Hotel is located in the prime spot of Plaza de Armas and the panoramic views from its rooftop are incredible.
-Rooms are elegant and breakfast is included in the price which starts at £77/$110.
-Click here to check availability.
+Katari Hotel is located in the prime spot of Plaza de Armas, and the panoramic views from its rooftop are incredible.
+Rooms are elegant, and breakfast is included in the price.

 Hostels in Arequipa

 Stop right there!
-Consider this – two or three day hike down into the world’s second deepest canyon (3,400m), a sound sleep in the canyon, and then a steep climb out!
+Consider a two or three-day hike down into the world’s second-deepest canyon (3,400m), a sound sleep in the canyon, and then a steep climb out!